cedadev/jasmin-help-hugo-hinode/content/docs/short-term-project-storage/using-the-jasmin-object-store.md

 As of Jan 2024, we have changed the default access policy for newly created tenancies to provide a more sensible and flexible set of access policies.

 The old policy allowed any members of the tenancy access to any bucket created in the tenancy by default.
-The new policy allow Users (USER only in the JASMIN Accounts Portal) of the tenancy only access to buckets they own by default.
-This can be effectively changed to the old policy by setting the policy of the bucket to the LDAP group for the tenancy members (<tenancy>-members, e.g. cedadev-o-members) - this can be done using the JASMIN Object Store portal (below) or the Swarm portal.
+The new policy allow Users (`USER` only in the JASMIN Accounts Portal) of the tenancy only access to buckets they own by default.
+This can be effectively changed to the old policy by setting the policy of the bucket to the LDAP group for the tenancy members (`<tenancy>-members`, e.g. `cedadev-o-members`) - this can be done using the JASMIN Object Store portal (below) or the Swarm portal.
 Specific JASMIN users or groups can also be given permission to buckets (group access is controlled by LDAP groups, and only existing LDAP group will work - you may need to ask for one to be created).

-The new policy also gives admin access for tenancy MANAGER and DEPUTY roles, who have access to all the buckets in the tenancy.
+The new policy also gives admin access for tenancy `MANAGER` and `DEPUTY` roles, who have access to all the buckets in the tenancy.

 ## Creating an access key and secret

 Authentication with the object store uses an access key and secret that are separate to your JASMIN username and password.
 You can generate keys and manage bucket permissions through the {{<link "jasmin_object_store_portal">}}JASMIN Object Store Portal.{{</link>}}

-{{<image src="img/docs/using-the-jasmin-object-store/file-OkGcJm0Mpo.png" caption="JASMIN sbject store portal">}}
+{{<image src="img/docs/using-the-jasmin-object-store/file-OkGcJm0Mpo.png" caption="JASMIN Object Store Portal">}}

 You can log in with your JASMIN username and password.
 You can then click on the "Object Stores" button on the right.
 This will present you with the list of object store tenancies that you have access to.
 If you don't see an object store tenancy that you expect to, please check you have access in the {{<link "jasmin_accounts_portal">}}JASMIN Accounts Portal{{</link>}}.
 If you have access in the Accounts Portal, but not in the Object Store Portal then please email the helpdesk.